Toliak/git-for-archived-data/README.md

 npx git-for-archived-data --pack
 ```

-# Repository content

 # Use-Cases

 -   Git for Proteus
 -   Git for MS Office:
-    -   Git for Word
+    -   Git for MS Word
-    -   Git for Excel
+    -   Git for MS Excel
-    -   Git for PowerPoint
+    -   Git for MS PowerPoint